TanmayPatil28/senvia-niryat-ai/README.md

 # Senvia Niryat AI

-SThis project provides an AI-powered export-import management platform (frontend, backend, and AI microservices) designed for real-world use and demonstration.
+This project provides an AI-powered export-import management platform (frontend, backend, and AI microservices) designed for real-world use and demonstration.

 --